Theatre at West Branch

 Please note our reopening restrictions:

-All patrons are required to wear a facial covering over the mouth and nose throughout the duration of the performance.
+All patrons are required to wear a facial covering over the mouth and nose throughout the duration of the performance, except when eating or drinking.

 Fiddler on the Roof